 Being a breadwinner of the family, Raghav’s family’s future was in the dark.
 It was both emotional and financial losses for Megha who now had to make arrangements to deal with the medical expenses of Raghav and household expenses.

-Further, his group personal accident insurance had an extra benefit in the form of children education allowance.
+Further, his group personal accident insurance had an extra benefit in the form of children’s education allowance.
 As per the benefit, the insurer paid an education allowance to Raghav’s son, Anvit who just got admission in the regular course of engineering in a college.
 In this case, the insurer paid 50% of the sum insured as education allowance.
-As sum insured was Rs 500,000, Anvit got Rs 2,50,000 (50% of 5,00,000)
+As the sum insured was Rs 500,000, Anvit got Rs 2,50,000 (50% of 5,00,000)

 Due to disability, Raghav lost his income power, but the education allowance paid by the group insurer helped in meeting education expenses of his child.

-Without group personal accident insurance and children education allowance, Raghav and Megha would have a difficult time in dealing with household and Anvit’s education expenses.
+Without group personal accident insurance and children education allowance, Raghav and Megha would have a difficult time dealing with household and Anvit’s education expenses.